fluree/developers-site/blog/discord-migration/discord-migration.md

 Fortunately, this hasn't been an issue thus far, but moderation is a _vital_ part of community management.
 Creating a safe space for all of our community members is extremely important to the fluree team and frankly the tooling for moderation in Slack is practically non-existent.
-Discord provides functionlity which will enable us to create the spaces we want and ensure a welcoming, helpful, and safe environment for all who choose to join us.
+Discord provides functionality which will enable us to create the spaces we want and ensure a welcoming, helpful, and safe environment for all who choose to join us.

 We are extremely excited for this new chapter for the fluree community.
-Keep an eye on our social media or in our Slack in the coming weeks for an invite.
+Keep an eye on our [Twitter](https://twitter.com/flureepbc) or in our Slack in the coming weeks for an invite.
 We are all looking forward to seeing you there!